emaiannone/wordscount/README.md

 This benchmark works on **3 different file input directories (hardcoded in the scripts)**.
 Each i-th exectution on the j-th file input directory creates two files: **strong_file_i_j** and **weak_file_i_j**, stored in two directories: *times/strong* for strong time logs and *times/weak* for weak time logs.

-Example (local): `./run_benchmark.sh 4` that launches the benchmarks 4 times in local mode.
+Example (local): `./run_benchmark.sh 4` launches the benchmarks 4 times in local mode.
 If the local machine has 2 processors, the strong and weak scalability benchmarks will be launched 2 (processors) x 3 (instances) x 4 (rounds) = 24 times each, with a total of 48 executions of wordscount.

-Example (cloud): `./run_benchmark.sh 4 machinefile` that launches the benchmarks 4 times in cloud mode.
+Example (cloud): `./run_benchmark.sh 4 machinefile` launches the benchmarks 4 times in cloud mode.
 If the node has 4 processors, the strong and weak scalability benchmarks will be launched 2 (processors) x 5 (nodes) x 3 (instances) x 4 (rounds) = 120 times each, with a total of 240 executions of wordscount.

 ## General setup of Cloud Environment
 In order to launch these benchmarks, we need a cluster of EC2 instances.
-These instances should have been 8 of **t2.xlarge, that have 4 vCPUs (Intel Xeon up to 3GHZ) and 16GiB of memory**.
-However, AWS Educate has a limit of 5 t2.xlarge instances, so **only 5 instances were used for this benchmark**.
+These instances should have been 8 of **t2.xlarge (4 vCPUs (Intel Xeon up to 3GHZ) and 16GiB of memory)**.
+However, AWS Educate has a limit of 5 instances of this type, so **only 5 t2.xlarge were used for this benchmark**.
 The choosen AMI is *ami-024a64a6685d05041*, an **Ubuntu Server 18.04 LTS machine with x86 architecture**.
+These are the general steps to launch a benchmark:
-After creating the 5 instances:
+- Create the 5 instances cluster;
-- The send_to_master.tar.gz archive should be send from local to master node;
+- Send send_to_master.tar.gz archive from local to master node;
-- Master node should copy this archive to pcpc user;
+- Copy this archive to pcpc@master;
-- Master node, on pcpc, should:
-  - Unpack this archive;
+- On pcpc@master:
+  - Unpack the archive and go inside the unpacked directory;
   - Compile the whole project using `make`;
   - Create the right machinefile;
-  - Repack the send_to_master directory into another tar.gz
+  - Repack the send_to_master directory into another archive;
   - Send the archive to all slave nodes;
 - Each slave should only unpack the archive.

 The setup is complete, now on pcpc@master the following command will run the benchmarks: `./run_benchmark.sh 4 machinefile`.

 ## Example of a benchmark
-The local environment was a Ubuntu 19 run on VMWare, executed on Windows 10.
-The local machine has Intel Core i5 4 core, with Hyper-Threading enables, up to 3.4GHz and 8GB of memory.
+The local environment used Windows 10 to host an Ubuntu 19 VM through VMWare Workstation Player 15.
+The local machine has Intel Core i5 4 core, with Hyper-Threading enabled, up to 3.4GHz and 8GB of memory.
+In order to easily setup the cluster, `make_cluster.sh` script was used.
-These are the steps followed to setup the cloud environment used to run the benchmarks:
+These are the steps followed to setup the cloud environment and to run the benchmarks:
 1. Put **make-cluster-sh** in home directory (una tantum);
 2. Put **send_to_master.tar.gz** in home directory (una tantum);
 3. Create an **empty directory named *data*** in home directory (una tantum);
-4. Create a **directory named *key*** in home directory that have the .pem key file (una tanum);
+4. Create a **directory named *key*** in home directory that have the *.pem* key file (una tanum);
 5. **Install jq** (una tantum): `sudo apt install jq`
 6. Initialize the **AWS session**;
-7. **Crate the EC2 cluster**: `./make_cluster.sh ami-024a64a6685d05041 ubuntu sg-09f21591cbc4c3e23 t2.xlarge devenv-key 5 pcpc pcpc` where:
+7. **Create the EC2 cluster**: `./make_cluster.sh ami-024a64a6685d05041 ubuntu sg-09f21591cbc4c3e23 t2.xlarge devenv-key 5 pcpc pcpc` where:
     1. *ami-024a64a6685d05041*, the AMI code for the Ubuntu Server 18.04;
     2. *ubuntu*, the name of the default user of the master node;
     3. *sg-09f21591cbc4c3e23*, the ID of the selected security group (NOT the name);